 They are not rich, and have no right to think so until they are at least out of debt and actually own the place they’re living in.
 Some might complain that this style of thinking is “harsh” but they simply need to harden the fuck up and stop being a complainypants.
 If you really, honestly want to get rid of that mortgage it takes work and you need to prioritise and sacrifice some wants.

 You can’t blow all your money and still pay off a mortgage quickly, it’d be nice… but unfortunately Reality Says No.

 Now keep in mind that “you are not rich” doesn’t mean you have to live on rice and beans 24/7 (although that does pay off the house a LOT quicker).
 It simply means that you have to be mindful when purchasing items, which is why there are specific categories of conscious spending in this plan.
 Sure, you can go on that awesome trip to Fiji… but what are you going to NOT buy to pay for it?
 How about hanging onto that car for a year or two more?
 Or selling the car entirely?

 Although this plan has 60% of savings going towards the mortgage it should be just the beginning.
-Use The 3 Prongs Of Mutilation to push that rate up to and then past 70%, every step you take will shave years off that loan term and save you thousands in interest.
+Use the steps outlined in How To Pay Off Your Mortgage Faster to push that rate up to and then past 70%, every step you take will shave years off that loan term and save you thousands in interest.
 Another great tip for increasing that savings rate is to never inflate your lifestyle.

 If you get a raise of $5,000 a year guess what?
 You are now putting $5,000 a year more into your mortgage.
 Did you just finish paying off that credit card debt from that bad ass car sound system you bought 3 years ago?
 The money that used to go to paying that off now also goes straight to your mortgage.